Watch File-Level Media Normalization in action

 File-level media normalization restores that structure.

-What is file-level media normalization?
+What file-level media normalization changes

-Normalization happens before indexing.
-Before importing.
-Before syncing.
+Normalization happens before indexing, importing or syncing.

 Why structure drifts